Shinchan0911/DDoS-Bot-Client/README.md

 # On Linux:
 Use Command 'node .'
 # Key Start Bot
-Import In Config.json To Start Bot No Error
+Enter In Config.json To Start Bot No Error
 # AQNE-W85O-JO5L-4YZQ